 Sew easy tip: If I choose to pink the raw edges, I mark the 5/8 inch SA at the zipper opening BEFORE I pink the edges.
 This way I make sure I sew the CB seam using the correct SA.

 Okay, it’s time to…

 Step 4.
-Partially sew the CB seam.
+Partially sew the seam where the zipper will live.

 Step 5.
 Press the SAs open.